 10 MHz sinusoidal signal

 of the external timing device as a time-base for all internal clocks which are used for the ranging signal generation.
 Coherence between the signals at the electrical reference plane is mandatory; the 1PPS carries the traceable timing used for disambiguation of the cycles of the 10 MHz signal.
 The datum of the 1PPS is communicated to the VDES base station as part of a data channel using an appropriated serial interface.
-Beside R-Mode VDES base stations also R-Mode monitoring stations are synchronized to RMRT (S).
+Beside R-Mode VDES base stations also R-Mode monitoring stations are synchronized to RMST (S).

-Figure 5.
+Figure 6.
 Synchronization of R-Mode transmitter and monitor with R-Mode reference time (1 PPS and data link from timing device has an optional external interface – could also be integrated in the VDES base station.)

-The local timing device, which is connected to the R-Mode VDES base station, has to be regularly synchronized with RMRT.
-To keep a high performance of the R-Mode system in times, when synchronization is not possible, each timing device has to provide hold over capabilities.

-The following requirements are based on the assumption that the R-Mode VDES base station time device has to provide signals with less than 10 ns error with respect to the RMRT.
-This error may only be exceeded if the synchronization with RMRT was not possible for at least two hours [R-Mode Baltic: Baseline and priorities].

-In the following the Maximum Time Interval Error (MTIE) and Time Stability (TDEV) are used as measures for the time device performance.

-The given numbers below are minimum requirements.
-It might be necessary for certain regions or maritime applications that higher requirements on the time device will be defined.
+Calibration

+Station Timing

+Signal generation

+Transmitter chain

+R-Mode monitor

 Operational Aspects

 Operation and Maintanance